yonggqiii/it5100a-notes/src/recap/sections/recursion.md

 ```

 We can perform recursion over the structure of the list.
 There are two
-possible structures of the list, the first being the empty list, and the
+possible structures of the list:
+1. The empty list
-second being a node of a head element and a tail list.
-In the former we
+2. A node of a head element and a tail list

-append to an empty list, which should give the singleton.
+In the former, we append to an empty list, which should give the singleton.
 Note once
 again that because the empty list is non-recursive, our solution for
 appending to the empty list likewise requires no recursion.
 For the
 second case of \\([e_1, e_2,\dots,e_n]\\) (shorthand for